 CH4+2H2O -> CO2+4H2

 High purity hydrogen product is obtained in Pressure Swing Adsorption (PSA) Unit.
-At high pressures off gases are adsorbed on adsorbent and pure H2 is obtained in main gas stream.
-Off-gases are released during low pressure cycle.
-The off-gases from the PSA unit are used in the reformer as fuel supplemented with natural gas fuel.
-In PSA unit the high purity can be easily reached at relatively low cost.
-Minimum four PSA columns are provided depending on capacity of the plant.
-The waste gas that normally contains a lot of combustible gases is sent to the reformer to be combusted and generate heat for the reforming.
+At high pressures, the off gases are adsorbed and pure H2 is obtained in main gas stream.
+Off-gases are released during low pressure cycle and used in the reformer as fuel supplement with natural gas.

 Pyramid E&C also supplies factory assembled containerized unit to produce 100/ 500/ 1000 Nm3/hr.
 Hydrogen production in capacity, learn more…